 Options Trading for Beginners: A Complete Guide

-Options trading doesn’t have to be complicated—learn how to start with the basics and take advantage of flexible strategies for smarter investing.
+Options trading can seem complicated—learn the basics and start to take advantage of flexible strategies for smarter investing.

-Want to try options trading but feeling overwhelmed by the terminology and tactics?
+Want to try options trading but feeling confused by the terminology and tactics?
 You're certainly not alone.
-Many newcomers mistakenly believe options require either a giant account or years of experience, but that's simply not true.
-Anyone willing to learn can get started with options trading.
+Many beginners mistakenly believe options require either a giant account or years of experience, but that's simply not true.
+Anyone willing to learn the basics can get started with options trading.

 What Are Options?